What Causes a Stress Rash?

 The following self-care treatments can help you get the itching and redness under control:

-- Moisturize your skin with a product that’s labeled for sensitive skin or is free of fragrances
+- Moisturize your skin with a product that’s labeled for sensitive skin or is fragrance-free.

-You should see a doctor if you experience any of the following:
+You should see a health care provider if you experience any of the following: